Next Generation of Technologies for Social Health in Dementia Care and Support (Aging and Mental Health Research)

 Jaroslav Cibulka, Olga Stepankova, Iva Holmerova

-Chapter 11: Addressing loneliness with social robots and multimedia systems for people living with dementia in European nursing homes
+Chapter 11: Addressing loneliness through social robots and multimedia systems for people living with dementia in European nursing homes

 Chapter 12: Designing social robots for people with dementia and mild cognitive impairments: Key considerations for user experience and acceptance